mirogta/tampermonkey-xero-timesheets/README.md

 * New "My Time" page:
   * Added "My Time" link to the menu
   * Added copy&pate like functionality to copy timesheets from a day to another day
+  * You can select multiple timesheets while holding a *Shift* key
   * Added a simple functionality to delete timesheets

 Limitations: